ooni/probe-cli/docs/design/dd-003-step-by-step.md

 rightfully pointed out that tracing is great for debugging but complicating assigning a meaning to measurements).

-We also mentioned in the codebase that `netx` was discouraged as an approach for new experiments.
+We also mentioned that in the codebase we documented that `netx` was discouraged as an approach for new experiments.
 The first chance to try a different tactic was the development of the `websteps` prototype.
-We tried to implement step-by-step measurements, which, in its most radical form, calls for performing each relevant step in isolation, immediately saving a small trace and interpreting it, before moving onto the next step (if possible).
+We tried to implement step-by-step measurements, which, in its most radical form, calls for performing each relevant step in isolation, immediately saving a small trace and interpreting it, before moving onto the next step (unless there's an error, in which case you typically stop).

 Looking back at the Go stdlib API, the main blocker to implementing this tactic is how to reconcile it with HTTP transports, which expects to